- Books, Literature, and Writing»

 Sharon planned to be the only person to design and sell Lionel’s fashions worldwide; after all, she loved to sew.
 She whipped out her camera and took pictures of every painting in his room, Next, she left his birthday party ranting and raving to anyone, except Lionel, about how she was going to surprise them.
 She straight away began to passionately work on her trendy new artistic styles.

 Sharon owned all sorts of colorful fabrics and materials, and since Lionel’s paintings were exquisite, and detail oriented, she could recreate the gowns, hats and suits he drew in vivid fashions.
-She reckoned once her styles became popular; she could freely hire a team of experts to find the people in Lionel’s paintings to model their personal designer clothes.
+She reckoned once her styles became popular; she could freely hire a team of experts to find the people in Lionel’s paintings to model their unique outfits.

 She was awfully skillful and tactful in creating every dress and pant suit in a jiffy.
 She planned to invite Lionel to the fashion show of his dire dreams, where he witnessed his artwork come alive with the fantastic people he had envisioned all his life.